 The Preprocessing step converts IR constructs representing parallel recursive tasks into work items of the AllScale runtime system, as well as control code for proper runtime startup and shutdown.

-The Operator Converter is responsible for converting IR operators that model parallel control flow semantics such as the spawning of or waiting for tasks into the corresponding constructs supported by the AllScale runtime.
+The Runtime Work Item Conversion is responsible for converting IR operators that model parallel control flow semantics such as the spawning of or waiting for tasks into the corresponding constructs supported by the AllScale runtime.